Meet the Ospreys

 With an average lifespan of 7 to 10 years, ospreys live a relatively long time in comparison to other bird species.
 One European osprey lived to be over thirty years old!
 In North America, the oldest known female was twenty-three and the oldest male was twenty-five.
 It is rare that individuals reach this age.

-We’re not sure how old the Dunrovin Ospreys are.
-The osprey nest preceded the Millers at Dunrovin Ranch and it was very difficult to identify individual ospreys until the streaming camera went up in 2011.
-Harriet was positively identified using close-up photographs from the web camera in 2011, making her at least 7 years old.
-Hal joined the nest in the year 2015 after Harriet’s first mate Ozzie died, making Hal at least 3 years old.
-Hal arrived at the nest with an entry level resume, at best.
-Hal’s clumsy mating techniques and irregular fish deliveries in the beginning are consistent with a young, inexperienced male osprey.
+We're not sure how old the Dunrovin Ospreys are.
+The osprey nest preceded the Millers at Dunrovin Ranch and it was very difficult to identify individual ospreys until the web camera went up in 2011.
+Harriet was positively identified using close-up photographs from the web camera in 2011, making her at least 9 years old.
+This year' male, Howler, is new to the Dunrovin nest.
+He must be at least 3 years old to be breeding.

 Ospreys are considered medium to large raptors.
 Their body length is typically between 21-24.5 inches, with an average weight of 3 to 4.5 pounds.
 The average osprey wingspan measures an impressive five to six feet!